tsanevp/Music-Album-Microservice-Part2/README.md

 - Time to POST with delay added = 13.9 seconds + 2 * 30 seconds = 73.9 seconds total
 - Theoretical throughput = 300,000 requests / 73.9 seconds = 4,059.5 requests/sec

 I bring this up because my theoretical throughput for only POSTs requests is already so high.
 They are what “throttle” my results, but 4000 req/sec is already very fast.
-Thus, it is very difficult to optimize these results.
+Thus, it isn't easy to optimize these results.
 As seen below, optimization was attempted, but my optimized results plateaued and ranged between 4,800 and 5,400 req/sec.

 I can achieve even better results if I scale up my resources.
 However, the free student trial account is limited and cannot scale past a certain point.